All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Serious Adverse Events

 One serious adverse event in the early clinical development program, a death that occurred in a subject during a study, drew attention.
-However, the death was determined to be related to a pre-existing cardiac condition exacerbated by concomitant medication use rather than directly caused by CJC-1295.
+But the death was determined to be related to a pre-existing cardiac condition exacerbated by concomitant medication use rather than directly caused by CJC-1295.
 This event led to increased caution and more stringent screening criteria in subsequent studies.

 No Pituitary Suppression